Leading Your Team through COVID-19

 - If you have independent contractors, ensure that you put their contracts on pause and process the proper paperwork surrounding these procedures.

 - Formalise employee layoffs and document everything.
 You can leverage our staffing templates for specific procedural guidance around this.
-Check out A Staffing Template for Your Fitness Business, A Staffing Template for Your Spa, A Staffing Template for Your Wellness Business, or A Staffing Template for Your Salon for more.
+Check out A Staffing Template for Your Fitness Business, A Staffing Template for Your Spa, A Staffing Template for Your Integrative Health Business, or A Staffing Template for Your Salon for more.

 Above all else, remind your team that you will get back to them immediately, stay connected and compassionate, and honor that this is an unprecedented time for all.
 It’s a challenging landscape, but your team will understandably be looking to you to guide them during this time.